kurt-krueckeberg/markdown-languages-howto/readme.md

 in the language.
 These extensions points are influenced by ReStructured Text (RST) and Sphinx -- pulling on the nomenclature and introducing additional standards where appropriate. directives are block-level extension points, like callout panels, tabs, figures or embedded charts; and roles are inline extension points, for components like references, citations, or inline math.

-The [mystmd.org](https://mystmd.org/guide/quickstart-myst-markdown) website explains the MyST markdown syntax.
-MyST can be [used with Sphinx]((https://www.sphinx-doc.org/en/master/usage/markdown.html) to allow you to write in MyST markdown rather than restructuredtext.
-Like Sphinx, MyST has its own [Myst Website Build System](https://mystmd.org/guide/quickstart-myst-websites)
+The [mystmd.org](https://mystmd.org/guide/quickstart-myst-markdown) website has Quickstart tutorails and an Authoring guide that explains the MyST markdown syntax.
+The MyST is written in javascript.
+MyST also has its own [Website Build System](https://mystmd.org/guide/quickstart-myst-websites).

+MyST can also be with [Sphinx](https://www.sphinx-doc.org/en/master/) as an alternative [Markdown language for Sphinx](https://www.sphinx-doc.org/en/master/usage/markdown.html) instead of restructuredtext.
+Sphinx is written in Python, and the MyST parser for Sphinx is also in Python.

 MyST has a `list-table` whose syntax takes some getting used to.
 Here is an example of it that shows how to  specify column widths in relative terms using integers.
 The 2nd column is twice the width of the first